mdn/content/files/en-us/web/accessibility/an_overview_of_accessible_web_applications_and_widgets/index.md

 ARIA provides attributes for declaring the current state of a UI widget.
 Examples include (but are certainly not limited to):

 - `aria-checked`
-  - : indicates the state of a checkbox or radio button
+  - : Indicates the state of a checkbox or radio button.
 - `aria-disabled`
-  - : indicates that an element is visible, but not editable or otherwise operable
+  - : Indicates that an element is visible but not editable or otherwise operable.
 - `aria-grabbed`
-  - : indicates the 'grabbed' state of an object in a drag-and-drop operation
+  - : Indicates the 'grabbed' state of an object in a drag-and-drop operation.

 (For a full list of ARIA states, consult the [ARIA list of states and properties](https://www.w3.org/TR/wai-aria-1.1/#introstates).)